 Today, 22 of the 24 squares remain, shaded by Live Oak trees, branches heavy with Spanish moss.

-25 Savannah Travel Tips
+25 Savannah Travel Tips for savvy travelers

 There’s no particular order to these Savannah travel tips…. all are helpful!